larissarmourap/Larissarmourap/README.md

 I am originally from Brazil, but living in USA - South Florida.
 Recently.
 I got my Data Analysis certificate and a financial license.
 I am interested in all things Python, Tableau, Financial planning & Data Analysis.
 I've served as the owner and operator of a cleaning business for the last 9 years.
 With strong organizational and multi-tasking skills, as well superior time and resource management capabilities.
 Dedicated and energetic.
 Reliable and responsible with positive attitude.

-- 🔭 I’m currently working on a a tableau project to elevate my data vizualizations skills.
 <!--
 **larissarmourap/Larissarmourap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.